Yuri Shefler: Business career

-On 17 February 2022, Brad Pitt alleged that Angelina Jolie sold to Shefler's wine group Tenute del Mondo, which is a subsidiary of Shefler's Stoli Group, her interest in the Château Miraval at Correns in Provence, France, which Pitt and Jolie purchased in 2008 for $28.4 million.
+On 17 February 2022, Brad Pitt said that Angelina Jolie sold to Shefler's wine group Tenute del Mondo, which is a subsidiary of Shefler's Stoli Group, her interest in the Château Miraval at Correns in Provence, France, which Pitt and Jolie purchased in 2008 for $28.4 million.

 SPI Group

 SPI Group produces and sells alcohol under 380 brands in 160 countries, most notably Stolichnaya vodka.
 SPI Group also owns Louisiana Spirits Company, Fabrica de Tequilas Finos in Mexico and Achaval Ferrer in Argentina.
+A subsidiary of SPI Group, Luxembourg-based Amber Beverage Group Holding S.à r.l. owns Latvian-based SIA Amber Beverage Group, which in turn owns Latvijas Balzams which manufactures Riga Black Balsam.

-Despite a more than 15 year dispute with Russian state-owned company FKP Sojuzplodoimport (FKP) regarding the ownership of the Stolichnaya and Moskovskaya trademarks, Shefler's SPI Group owns the trademarks in more than 180 countries.
-The only notable decision against SPI Group has been in the Netherlands, but that decision remains subject to appeal before the Dutch Supreme Court.
+Shefler's SPI Group has been involved in a decades-long legal dispute with the Russian state-owned company FKP Sojuzplodoimport (FKP) over ownership of the Stolichnaya and Moskovskaya trademarks.
+In 2020, the Dutch Supreme Court ruled that the rights belonged to Russia and ordered SPI Group to stop selling its products in Benelux.

+In 2022, Shefler was ordered to pay a former UK executive over £1.6 million after sacking him when he complained about pay cuts.

 Personal life

 Shefler was born to a Russian Jewish family in Oryol.
 He has citizenship in the United Kingdom and Israel.

-He is married to Tatiana Kovylina, a Russian model who once worked for Victoria's Secret.
-They have four children and live in Geneva, Switzerland.
+He was formerly married to Tatiana Kovylina, a Russian model who previously worked for Victoria's Secret; they separated in 2021.
+They have four children together, and lived together in Geneva, Switzerland.

+He has since been linked to Ksenia Sukhinova, who was Miss Russia 2007, and Miss World 2008.

 As reported by Forbes in March 2022, Shefler had an estimated net worth of $1.5 billion.